 If you have any concerns or worries within the first two days after discharge then please telephone them for advice and ask to speak to the nurse in charge.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Gynaecology Outpatients – Women and Children’s Hospital, on telephone number (01482) 607829.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Gynaecology Outpatients – Women and Children’s Hospital (01482) 607829.